4 Fishing Piers in Palm Beach County

 They are: the Lake Worth Pier, Palm Beach County’s Ocean Inlet Park in Boynton Beach, the new Lantana Bridge piers, and the Lake Worth Bridge piers.

 This fabled pier recently was rebuilt.
 The Gulf Stream current comes right to Lake Worth Beach, bringing species you don’t typically find close to shore right into the surf.

 As far as I know, it’s the first place an angler caught a sailfish from land.
 When the northwest winds blow in winter, a few diehard anglers launch live baits clipped to kites and fly the baits out to deeper water.

 This pier is also a legendary snook fishing spot.
 Plenty of pompano, cobia and snappers are caught as well.
 You can rent tackle and buy bait right there.
-Check out these great images of the pier.
 And check out the great food and drinks at Dave’s Last Resort, which is just over the bridge in downtown Lake Worth.

 This park in Ocean Ridge near Boynton Beach offers abundant fishing opportunities.
 You can fish from the beaches (except from the life-guarded beach), from inlet’s north or south jetty, or along the seawall on the Intracoastal Waterway.

 It’s legendary for big snook and jumbo red drum.
 The structures also produce plenty of sheepshead, snappers and grunts.
 Sand perch are a saltwater panfish regularly targeted in the Lake Worth Lagoon.
 You will need to bring your own bait and tackle.
 Baits including mullet and pilchards can often be harvested with a castnet near the bridge and in the lagoon.
 Mole crabs, known locally as “sandfleas” are readily available in the beach sand.